 When cleartext is the only available authentication method, the plug-in would deny the authentication if the Open Directory client specifies that cleartext authentication is unacceptable.

-In OS X v10.5 and later, directory service caching is handled within the DirectoryService daemon.
-The DS cache can be viewed and flushed with the
+In OS X v10.5 and later, caching is handled within the opendirectoryd daemon.
+The cache can be viewed and flushed with the

 dsmemberutil command-line utility.